Royal-Navy/design-system/packages/docs-site/src/library/pages/components/nav.md

     Type: 'NavItem[] ',
     Required: 'True',
     Default: '',
     Description: 'An array of objects that must least contain a label.
-If no custom component is provided then provide a href, otherwise provide the Component and the associated property to create a link', },
+If no custom component is provided then provide a href, otherwise provide the the required property associated with the LinkComponent', },
   {
     Name: 'orientation',